Glenn Carter: West End productions

 Carter has appeared on London's West End stages in musical productions such as Jesus Christ Superstar, Grease, Joseph and the Amazing Technicolor Dreamcoat, Chess, Whistle Down the Wind, and Les Misérables.
 In 2008, Carter took up the role of "Tommy DeVito" in the London premiere of the musical, Jersey Boys, a part which he continued to play until March 2010.

 Carter has been cast as Jesus in several productions of Jesus Christ Superstar.
 In 1996, 16 years after the closure of the original production of Jesus Christ Superstar, the Really Useful Theatre Company revived the show in the West End, in which Carter was originally cast as Simon Zealotes before replacing Steve Balsamo as Jesus.
 In 1998, Really Useful mounted a touring production in the UK which did not include Carter in any of the leading roles.

 Other

 In 2007, he starred in Merrily We Roll Along at Derby Playhouse.
 In 2011, Carter played the title role in Floyd Collins at Southwark Playhouse directed by Derek Bond.
 Carter has also worked in repertory theatre at the Derby Playhouse, his most recent role being Buzz Aldrin in "Moon Landing".
 He has played roles in the TV shows The Bill and Doctors.
 Carter was cast as the corrupt and hypocritical fictitious chat show host Patrick Chase in British music act Chase and Status video for their 2010 single "Let You Go".

-A film adaptation of "Jesus Christ Superstar" was released in 2000, starring Carter as Jesus, Jérôme Pradon as Judas, Renee Castle as Mary Magdalene and Rik Mayall as Herod.
+A Great Performances adaptation of "Jesus Christ Superstar" premiered in the UK in 2000, starring Carter as Jesus, Jérôme Pradon as Judas, Renee Castle as Mary Magdalene and Rik Mayall as Herod.
 The film was directed by Gale Edwards and Nick Morris.